PostgREST/postgrest-docs/api.rst

 Top Level Filtering
 ~~~~~~~~~~~~~~~~~~~

-By default, embedded filters don't change the top level resource at all (the same way a ``LEFT JOIN`` would work in the database).
-In order to filter the top level (and work as an ``INNER JOIN``) you need to add ``!inner`` to the embedded resource.
+By default, embedded filters don't change the top level resource rows at all.
+In order to filter the top level rows you need to add ``!inner`` to the embedded resource.
 For instance, to get **only** the films that have any of the roles of a list of characters:

 .. code-block:: http

   GET /films?select=*,roles!inner(*)&roles.character=in.(Chico,Harpo,Groucho) HTTP/1.1

-If you prefer to work with ``INNER JOIN`` as a default embedding behaviour for PostgREST, set the :ref:`db-embed-default-join` configuration parameter to ``"inner"``.
+If you prefer to work with top level filtering as a default embedding behaviour for PostgREST, set the :ref:`db-embed-default-join` configuration parameter to ``"inner"``.
 This way, you don't need to specify ``!inner`` on every request and, if you need the previous behaviour, add ``!left`` to the embedding resource.
 For instance, this will not filter the films in any way:

 .. code-block:: http